 Cortisone shots are a type of corticosteroid (or simply steroid) therapy used to treat RA pain.
 Because of potential complications such as the weakening of bone and tendons, they are generally only given a few times per year.

 If you’ve had a disappointing experience with cortisone shots, you’re in good company.
-“I found it comforting to know it wasn't only me, even though it was super disappointing not to get the relief,” one member commented.
 Be sure to discuss what happened with your doctor so you can work together to find alternative treatment options.

 On myRAteam, the social network and online support group for those living with rheumatoid arthritis, members talk about a range of personal experiences and struggles.
 Cortisone shots are one of the most discussed topics.